 - .
 When writing to floating point values, you must include a decimal place.
 If you do not include a decimal place, your SPL program could abort. - .
 When performing math functions in SPL, you must use the same datatypes.
 For example, if you try to add an unsigned value of 15 to a time of 15:00 to get 15:15, this will not work.
 You must add two times together in order to come to a realistic result.
-Operating outside of this rule will result in aborted SPL programs - Follow the rules listed with each datatype listed within this manual.
+Operating outside of this rule will result in aborted SPL programs - .
+Follow the rules listed with each datatype listed within this manual.
 For example, you can only write to bitstring properties by equating a property to a user-defined property.

-6.21.8 EQU FUNCTION LIMITATIONS IN BACNET SPL
+3.21.8 EQU FUNCTION LIMITATIONS IN BACNET SPL

 When using the EQU function with BACnet-based SPL programs, you may use the function to reference commonly accessed objects within your program.
-Unlike PUP-based SPL, you cannot use EQU functions to write to commandable objects such as Analog Outputs and Binary Outputs in GPC.
+Unlike PUP-based SPL, you cannot use EQU functions to write to commandable objects such as Analog Outputs, Analog Values, Binary Outputs and Binary Values in the MatrixBBC.
 While the EQU statement can accommodate addressing commandable object types, this functionality is limited to being used for read commands, rather than write commands.

-6.22 OBJECT SYNTAX REFERENCE
+3.22 OBJECT SYNTAX REFERENCE

-The following table provides a syntax reference for how objects are addressed in NB-GPC v2.0 products.
-Object aliases are available not only for GPC v2.0 products, but also GPC v1.x products and NB-ASC controllers.
+The following table provides a syntax reference for how objects are addressed in MatrixBBC products.
+Object aliases are available not only for interacting with GPC logic blocks that can be created in the MatrixBBC, but also objects that reside on remote GPC v2.0 products, as well as remote GPC v1.x products and NB-ASC controllers.
 Careful consideration should be taken into account relative to how are addressing objects.